 Various screening tests

 The presence of blood in the stool can be a sign of colorectal cancer.
 Stool tests can reveal the presence of blood in the stool.
 It can detect a very tiny amount of blood unseen by the naked eyes.
-Although, the presence of blood is due to haemorrhoids.
-There are three types of tests usually prescribed by the doctors:
+Although, the presence of blood is due to hemorrhoids.
+There are three types of tests that the doctors usually prescribe:

-- FIT: It detects the presence of haemoglobin proteins.
+- FIT: It detects the presence of hemoglobin proteins.
 So, the person undergoing this test doesn’t have to avoid any kind of food before the test.

-- FIT-DNA: This test relies on the presence of haemoglobin and DNA biomarkers.
+- FIT-DNA: This test relies on the presence of hemoglobin and DNA biomarkers.
 Cells are shed from the lining of the colon and rectum.
-These cells get collected in the stool.
+These cells collect in the stool.
 This test analyses the DNA present in these cells.

 Trials show that gFOBT performed every two years can reduce the death related to colorectal cancer.
 But recent studies show that FIT works better than gFOBT.
 When there are no symptoms, FIT-DNA works better than FIT itself.
 It is more sensitive and can detect any abnormalities.
 Doctors recommend conducting this test every 3 years.